 If you are thinking about living in Singapore, these are some things you can expect (or prepare yourself for) and get used to!

-2. People talking in different languages
+2. People speaking in different languages

 Hooray that almost everyone can speak English!
 Or at least understand English for the older folks.
 Other than English, Mandarin, Malay and Tamil being the official languages in Singapore, there is also the unofficial national language - Singlish (Singapore + English), which is most commonly spoken.
 There are also many foreigners living and working in Singapore so it's common to hear groups of people speaking in different languages.

 3. People speaking really fast in a one-of-a-kind accent

 Be prepared to have difficulty understanding the English spoken here when you first arrive.
 Our overseas friends tell us that we speak so fast that all the words in a sentence seem to be strung into one very long word.
 English speaking is largely influenced by Chinese (and Chinese dialects) or Malay because most people still speak their Mother Tongue half the time, although English is the medium of instruction in schools.
 When locals speak English, the sentence structure might not be English accurate and some words and phrases used in sentences are in Malay or Chinese.
 For example, "Have you eaten?" will be expressed in Singlish "You makan (to eat in Malay) already or not?", and "Why didn't you ask me along?" can simply be expressed "Bo jio!"